 Almost anyone can get an “authorized inquiry” to request a criminal background check through the Pennsylvania Police website, and the patch system thanks to the loophole provided by the state.

-To request a criminal history by mail first downloading a form:
+To request a criminal history by mail first download a form:

 The following steps can be used to perform a search:

-Step 1.
-Navigate to the PATCH Website and choose the records check search required (Submit a New Record Check)
+Navigate to the PATCH Website and choose the records check search required (submit a new record check).

 For volunteers, this process is less expensive, so the option to search for a volunteer check can be used when doing background checks for volunteers.

-Step 2.
-Accept the terms of use agreement that appears on the next page.
+Accept the Terms of Use agreement that appears on the next page.

 If the search is being used for a volunteer position or organization, the $22.00 fee is waived.